Serving Greater Kansas City, Lawrence, Kansas City, Overland Park

 Do you think you might have a radon problem or other indoor air quality problem in your home?
 Learn more about radon testing and when it's smart to have a radon mitigation system installed.

 Give us a call at 1-855-246-3393 or fill out our free estimate form to schedule an appointment for radon testing.
-We are the trusted radon mitigation company in Overland Park, Miami, Shawnee, Lenexa, Gardner, Ottawa, Tecumseh and surrounding areas of Kansas.
+We are the trusted radon mitigation company in Olathe, Topeka, Independence, Lees Summit, Shawnee, Manhattan, Blue Springs and surrounding areas of Kansas.

 Looking for a price?
 Get a no cost, no obligation free estimate.